 - We respond to subpoenas, court orders, or legal processes.

-InterKan.Net, Inc. may collect and use information about your computer (such as your IP address, operating system and browser type) for system administration and reporting (including, where relevant, reporting aggregate information to third parties such as Google Adwords).
+InterKan.Net, Inc. may collect and use information about your computer (such as your IP address, operating system, and browser type) for system administration and reporting (including, where relevant, reporting aggregate information to third parties such as Google Adwords).
 This information that we collect is statistical data about your browsing history with relation to our sites but does not identify any individual.
-For the same reasons, we may collect information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
+For the same reasons, we may collect information about your general internet usage by using a cookie file that is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer's hard drive.

 Some of the cookies we use are to enable essential parts of our sites to operate and have already been set.
 For example, InterKan.Net, Inc. uses essential cookies to secure your login when using webmail.

 Google Analytics Cookies